 Failure to check out of your room in a proper manner will result in an improper check-out charge.

 When vacating your residential space, all trash should be taken to the designated trash room; rooms should be cleaned and vacuumed by the resident(s).
 Failure to do so and/or failure to leave the room in an acceptable condition will result in monetary charges equally divided between each resident and/or forfeiture of their room choice within the College for the subsequent year.
+Keys must be turned in by the student to a staff member upon check out.

-If the public areas in the hall (i.e. lounges, hallways, etc.) are left in disrepair, a charge for returning the public area to its original condition will be equally divided amongst all residents in that hall area.
+If the public areas in the hall (i.e. lounges, hallways, etc.) are left in disrepair, a charge for returning the public area to its original condition will be equally divided among all residents in that hall area.
 All personal belongings must be removed from the assigned space upon departure.
 All personal belongings not removed from the assigned space within 10 days of departure (either through voluntary separation or dismissal), will be disposed of by the College.

 The College will not assume responsibility for belongings left in the assigned space/hallway, or any other College property.